ipfabric/docs/docs/IP_Fabric_GUI/diagrams/index.md

 ### Network

-By default, when you click on Network, all networks are displayed and the relationships between them.
+By default, when you click Network, all networks are displayed and the relationships between them.
 They are grouped into sites represented by a cloud for better visibility.
-You can double-click on a cloud to explore further that specific site.
+You can double-click a cloud to explore further that specific site.

 Check this page [Network Viewer](network_viewer.md) for more details on using the diagrams.